roshair/CopilotHackathon/exercisefiles/springboot/README.md

 Create a zip file with the content of a given folder.
 The path of the folder should be a query parameter.

-### 11. Containerize the application

-Use the Dockerfile provided to create a docker image of the application.
-There are some comments in the Dockerfile that will help you to complete the exercise.

-In order to build, run and test the docker image, you can use Copilot as well to generate the commands.

-For instance, create a DOCKER.md file where you can store the commands to build, run and test the docker image.
-You will notice that Copilot will also help you to document your project and commands.

-Examples of steps to document: Build the container image, Run the container, Test the container.